 The first six weeks of school is about providing structure for students.
 Teachers who are too lenient never seem to gain control of their class while teachers who are too rigid risk the chance of not building a cohesive classroom community since students don’t feel safe enough to take risks.
 There’s a fine line to… Continue reading Writing Workshop Expectations

-If you’re leading a Slice of Life Story Challenge in your classroom in March (or any month for that matter), there are a few things you might want to have.
+If you're leading a Slice of Life Story Challenge in your classroom in March (or any month for that matter), there are a few things you might want to have.
 First, you'll want to track your students' writing with some kind of record keeping form.
 When I led the Challenge in my classroom, I used… Continue reading Classroom Resources for the SOLSC